aservet1/reactRAPL/README.md

 You need sudo access to run any jRAPL operations.
 So when starting up any programs that have jRAPL readings, you have to do `sudo java DriverProgram...`.
 If you forget to do that, you'll get read errors when you try to read the energy registers.

 See https://github.com/aservet1/jRAPL README for general information about jRAPL, although some implementation details will differ.
-That's my main "actually working on the jRAPL library and testing it and adding features" project.
-For this project, I just copied over my jRAPL files, deleted a lot of things that weren't immediately useful for this application, and modified them from there to fit this project.
+There is the development repository for the University research project I'm developing it for.

 ### How this works
-Suuuuuper basic right now still a baby project.
+This is pretty basic, since it's a free-time side project.
 For now, all you need to do is run the server (from the `httpRAPL/backend` folder, `./runserver.sh`) and run the frontend (from `httpRAPL/frontent`, `npm start`).
 Then click around the web app.

+Note that `./runserver.sh` requires root access to your system to get the energy readings, so vet this or take security precautions as you need.
+I know it's bad practice to run a web server as root, I'm looking into either separating the root-required part as a different process that isn't directly accessed by the web server, or making a user with specific permissions to access the energy devices (and nothing else) and running the server from there.

 ### Documentation out of date
 I wouldn't trust the documentation, I can't promise that I updated all of it at this point.
 All code in `master` is stable and works